bioinformatics-ua/dicoogle/webcore/README.md

       - `slot-id` : the unique ID of the slot where this plugin is meant to be attached
       - `module-file` _(optional, defaults to "module.js")_ : the name of the file containing the JavaScript module

+In addition, these attributes are recommended:

+  - `author` : the author of the plugin
+  - `tags` : the tags "dicoogle" and "dicoogle-plugin" are recommended
+  - `` :

 An example of a valid "package.json":

 ```json